classyPimp/turboPimp/README.md

   p x.pure_attributes
   => {user: {id: 1, friend: {user: {id: 2}}}}
 # if array of models given to model parse it will retun ModelCollection wich
-# is basicaly the array of models
+# is basicaly the array of models, that is tored in `:data` accessor, and has separate methods for working with collection.
   x = Model.parse([{user: {id: 1}}, {user: {id: 2}}])
   p x.data
   [<User_instance>, <User_instance>]